mmarkin/GPS-NTP-Timeserver/README.md

 This version is AC-powered and WiFi is enabled by default.
 The toggle switch is SPDT with a center-off position.
 It selects whether time/date or latitude/longitude is shown on the first OLED display.
 It also turns the displays on and off.

+There is also a branch on this repository called PIR Version.
+It shows a version of this project where a PIR module is used to turn the displays on only if it detects someone is nearby.
+The pushbutton in that version enables or disables WiFi as usual, but a long press switches the first display between time/satellite information and the latitude/longitude received from GPS.

 CAD drawing for the enclosure